 In May 2010, the nation’s first CCA committed to reduction of greenhouse gas emissions and increased use of renewable power launched in Marin County.
 Since then, Marin Clean Energy has grown to serve over 100,000 customers with a minimum energy portfolio of 50% CA qualified renewables.
 The Agency has established net energy metering and feed-in-tariff programs and its long-term PPAs have spurred the development of nearly 60MW of new solar, wind and landfill gas in the State.
 The program that was once branded a “risky scheme” is proving economically viable and is expanding its service territory and its roster of programs and services.

 CCAs are now operational in not only Marin, but Sonoma, Lancaster and most recently San Francisco.
 CCAs efforts are underway in San Mateo, Silicon Valley, Monterey Bay, Contra Costa County, Alameda County and other California cities and counties.
-The City of Richmond recently joined Marin’s program, Sonoma Clean Power is set to launch in early 2014, and Monterey and Santa Cruz have partnered to form Monterey Bay Community Power.
 Local leaders committed to launching the first southern California CCA have formed the San Diego Energy District Foundation and the San Diego County Board of Supervisors unanimously approved funding for a CCA study within the context of their County Renewable Energy Plan.
 Public discussions of CCA are occurring from Yolo County to San Luis Obispo and from Arcata to Oakland.